Things to do in Montréal this June 2025

 Festival International de Jazz de Montréal

-The world-famous Festival International de Jazz de Montréal features nearly 1,000 concerts this year (it’s 44th!) by musicians from around the world, on outdoor and indoor stages, with dozens of free events from June 27 and into July.
+The world-famous Festival International de Jazz de Montréal features nearly 1,000 concerts this year (it’s 45th edition!) by musicians from around the world, on outdoor and indoor stages, with dozens of free events from June 25 and into July.

 Meanwhile, electronic dance music takes over Parc Jean-Drapeau every weekend this summer at Piknic Éléctronik.
-Speaking of music, June is also the month for the Montréal Chamber Music Festival — top-notch classical stylings from June 13 to 23.
+June is also the month for the 30th edition of the Montréal Chamber Music Festival — top-notch classical stylings from June 7 to 22.
 Scroll down to our music section for all the live music in Montréal in June.

 All About Montréal’s Murals - Guidatour